Managing content isn’t easy, especially when you have plans to scale your operation.

 Without a rock-solid process, the addition of new topics and writers will only compound the issue.
 Before you can expand, you need to invest in the process itself.

-In this post, I’ll show how it’s possible to optimize your content workflow by using Insightly projects and automation.
+In this post, I’ll show how it’s possible to optimize your content workflow by using Insightly projects and workflow automation.

 Map Your Content Pipeline